Teach Us to Pray

 The sons of god and their loins

-The father of lights casts a world of shadows
+The father of lights cast in a world of shadows

 Through tears in the curtain drawn over ancient windows